Home » How Much Sleep Do Parrots Need? (Lights On vs. Darkness)

 Less Destructive Behavior

-According to Science Direct, screaming, biting, and feather picking (feather-destructive behavior) increase when a parrot doesn’t get 10-12 hours of sleep per night.
+According to the Veterinary Clinics of North America, screaming, biting, and feather-destructive behavior increase when a parrot doesn’t get 10-12 hours of sleep per night.

-That’s why one of the first interventions owners should make for an aggressive parrot is improving its sleep quality.
-This is logical, especially given how bad-tempered we are with inadequate sleep.
+One of the first interventions owners should make for an aggressive parrot is improving its sleep quality.

 How Many Hours Parrots Sleep